SyntaxPartnership/mega-man-chronicles/README.md

 - Added a tileset just for stage graphics.
 - Removed duplicate tiles from stage graphics.
 - Added another test stage modeled after Shadow Man's from Mega Man III.
+- Started boss gate coding.
+- Added a script that will load stage objects from a tilemap to make placement easier.

 Credits:
 --